BPSB/combine-p-values-discrete/docs/index.rst

 This module has a scope similar to SciPy’s `combine_pvalues`_:

 * You have a dataset consisting of **independent** sub-datasets.
 (So this is not about multiple testing or pseudo-replication.)
-* For each sub-dataset, you have performed a test investigating the **same** null hypothesis.
-(Often, this is the same test and the sub-datasets only differ in size.)
+* For each sub-dataset, you have performed a test investigating the **same or similar** research hypothesis.
+(Often, this is the same one-sided test and the sub-datasets only differ in size.)
 * There is no straightforward test to apply to the entire dataset.
 * You want a single *p* value for the null hypothesis taking into account the entire dataset, i.e., you want to combine your test results for the sub-datasets.